 WHAT IS ECSTASIS?

-Ecstasis is Greek work for stepping beyond oneself, and more broadly interpreted as the ability to engage a non-ordinary state of consciousness where there is a euphoric connection to a source of energy and intelligence far beyond normal comprehension.
+Ecstasis is Greek word for stepping beyond oneself, and more broadly interpreted as the ability to engage a non-ordinary state of consciousness where there is a euphoric connection to a source of energy and intelligence far beyond normal comprehension.
+The book Stealing Fire, by Steven Kotler and Jamie Wheal, talk all about this in great detail.

 Essentially, it’s the flow state where action and awareness merge to generate an experience far beyond our normal selves.
 Perhaps you’ve experienced such a profound alteration in your body and mind during a yoga class before.
+Or you might have tapped into that state during meditation.
 Maybe, it’s the high that keeps you coming back for more.

 HOW DOES THE FLOW STATE WORK?